 The Holy Bible (NIV Old Testament; David Bentley Hart’s New Testament) – Father, Son, Holy Spirit.
 Hart’s insightful translation of the New Testament, highly word-for-word, made me stop and think.
 Which is a good way to go about reading the Bible.

-Join me in reading the Bible Cover to Cover in 2024.
+Join me in reading the Bible cover to cover in 2025.
 If you spend 30 minutes a day on social media, you can read through the Bible in a year.
 Download the 5 Day Bible Reading Plan, grab your Bible and join in.
-You’ll be glad you spent this year with the men and women of scripture.
+You’ll be glad you spent this year with the men and women of Scripture.

 Seers, Sayers, Schemers & Saints